dldc-packages/pubsub/README.md

 > Create a new Subscription

-- `options.onFirstSubscription?`: A function called when the subscriber count goes from 0 to 1
+- `options.onFirstSubscription?`: A function called when the listener count goes from 0 to 1
-- `options.onLastUnsubscribe?`: A function called when the subscriber count goes from 1 to 0
+- `options.onLastUnsubscribe?`: A function called when the listener count goes from 1 to 0
+- `options.maxListenerCount?`: The maximum number of listeners (default is `10000`)
+- `options.maxRecursiveCall?`: The maximum number of recursive call (calling `call` in a listener) (default is `1000`)

 **Note**: by default the `T` type is `void` meaning the `Subscription` has no data.